Tinkerforge/doc/en/source/Hardware/Bricklets/Motion_Detector.rst

 The block time is fixed with 2.5s.
 What does it mean?
-After the sensor has detected motion and the motion has stopped the sensor will go in the "no motion detected" state.
-This state will be held for 2.5 seconds independent if there is any motion.
+After the sensor has detected motion and the motion has stopped the sensor will go in the "no motion detected" state (after the delay time).
+This state will be held for 2.5 seconds independent of any motion.
 After 2.5 seconds the sensor will again detect motion if there is any.